david-rockwood/fimpad/README.md

 In the above example, the document was empty past the FIM tag, so the LLM received an empty string for the suffix.
 In cases like this the streamed response is essentially a completion of the prefix.

-In FIMpad, any valid tag that has an integer as the fourth character after the three opening bracket characters is a FIM tag.
+Any valid tag that has an integer as the fourth character after the three opening bracket characters is a FIM tag.